Extended Definition of Phishing

 To execute a phishing attack, criminals must understand basic human behaviors and how to use psychology to mislead their intended victim into divulging sensitive information.
 Some attempt to instill a sense of urgency in the recipient by threatening to cut off access to an account or service, such as a bank account, or an online streaming service unless they provide specific information requested in the message to unlock their account.
 Alternatively, others might announce the existence of a rebate or refund, contingent on the user confirming their billing address, account number, and/or password.
 Either through trust or coercion, the attacker tricks their victim into providing sensitive information.

-Nonetheless, the most common are phishing emails that don’t require the recipient to do much more than open the email and click on a link, such as the tracking number corresponding to the delivery of important package.
+Nonetheless, the most common are phishing emails that don’t require the recipient to do much more than open the email and click on a link, such as the tracking number corresponding to the delivery of essential packages.
 By clicking on the link, the user infects their device with malware, specifically keylogging software which allows cybercriminals to capture the user’s online credentials covertly.

 While these types of phishing attacks succeed due to the sheer volume of emails sent, spear-phishing, where criminals target specific executives, and whale phishing, which focuses on high-profile individuals with access to considerable wealth or power succeed due to the amount of personal information criminals gather and include in the email.